ataguru/TalkWithYourFiles/README.md

 # Talk With Your Files (LLM(Langchain), GUI(Streamlit))

 ## Description
 Talk-With-Your-Files is an open source GUI (Graphical User Interface) application powered by LLMs (Large Language Models).
+The aim is to allow interactions with files in ways that were not possible before and taking steps towards making everything open source.

 ### Functionalities
 - Question your files (PDF, DOCX, CSV, TXT) and choose to integrate results into the chatbot.